fbpx

 Knowing the difference between an undercut vs a fade can help you communicate with your barber to get the results you want.

 Words matter.
 You want to be sure you’re asking for the right thing.
-So, do yourself a favor, and learn how to describe your vision.
+So, do yourself a favor and learn how to describe your vision.

 Here’s the difference between the two cuts at its most basic.

-An undercut is a real close cut on the sides and back of the head.
+An undercut is a really close cut on the sides and back of the head.
 On the sides, it stops just around the middle of the ear.
 It leaves all the hair on top long as-is or may come styled up in a pompadour or fro.
 Celebrities get this cut, so that means anyone who wants to get attention.
 It’s not bad.
 It’s just true.

 A fade is any cut that’s clipped close on the side with long hair up top.
 A fade blends the sides with the top instead of just stopping.
 It’s just a clean look that frames a man’s face right, and it tells people you’re put together in how you look and everything else.